vidishsirdesai/projects/README.md

 Considering all of the above, a new column, namely `attack_hlc`, has been created.
 Wherein each of the element in the `attack` column has been assigned to its respective high level class.

+### Cleaning `suattempted` column
+The column `suattempted`, according to the data dictionary (https://github.com/vidishsirdesai/network_anomaly_detection?tab=readme-ov-file#data-dictionary), is supposed to have only 2 values, i.e., 0 and 1.
+But, as seen in the output of cell number `7` in the jupyter notebook ([link](notebooks/data_cleaning.ipynb)), it has 3 values, i.e., 0, 1, and 2.

+Assuming that the presence of 2 in the column is a typo, all the rows in the column `suattempted` where there was a 2 present is changed to 1.

 ### Undefined and redundant attributes
 There is no description available for the feature `lastflag` in the data dictionary.
 Hence it has been dropped from the list of columns.